Jade Rose: Club career

-In 2017, she played for Unionville-Milliken SC in League1 Ontario.

-In 2022, she played with NDC Ontario in League1 Ontario.

-In 2023, she played with FC Premier Women in the Women's Premier Soccer League.
+As a teenager, Rose played for Unionville-Milliken SC in League1 Ontario during the 2017 season, and with NDC Ontario in 2022.
+She later played for FC Premier Women in the American Women's Premier Soccer League for the 2023 season.

 On June 18, 2025, it was announced that Rose had signed her first professional contract, joining Women's Super League club Manchester City on a contract through to the summer of 2029 and becoming City's first signing of the 2025 summer.
+She scored her first WSL goal in the final game of the 2025–26 season on May 16, a 4–1 rout of West Ham United.
+Rose and Manchester City won both the league championship and the 2025–26 Women's FA Cup.